Skip to content

 SaaS Replacement & Tool Audit

-Last verified: 14 February 2026 | Applies to: All plans
+Last verified: 14 April 2026 | Applies to: All plans

-Most businesses are paying for 15-40 SaaS tools, and at least a few of them could be replaced — fully or partially — by Claude.
+Most businesses are paying for 15-40 SaaS tools, and at least a few of them could be replaced (fully or partially) by Claude.
 But “could be replaced” is different from “should be replaced.”
 This workflow gives you a systematic process for auditing your tool stack, scoring each tool’s replaceability, calculating true savings (not just the subscription line), and making the switch without disrupting your team.

 This is a structured audit process, not a sales pitch for replacing everything with Claude.
 The goal is honest assessment:

-• Full replacement — the SaaS tool can be completely cancelled
+• Full replacement.
+The SaaS tool can be completely cancelled.

-• Partial replacement — Claude handles 50-80% of the use case, reducing your tier or seats
+• Partial replacement.
+Claude handles 50-80% of the use case, reducing your tier or seats.

-• Keep — the SaaS tool does something Claude genuinely can’t, or the switching cost outweighs the savings
+• Keep.
+The SaaS tool does something Claude genuinely can’t, or the switching cost outweighs the savings.

-• Consolidate — two or more tools can be replaced by a single Claude workflow
+• Consolidate.
+Two or more tools can be replaced by a single Claude workflow.

 The audit produces a prioritised action plan: which tools to replace first, which to evaluate over 30 days, and which to keep.